keybase/book-content/D-docs/13-client/pvl.md

 ### Registers
 Instructions can read and write named registers.
 Each register stores a string value, can only be set once, and cannot be read before being set.
 Registers must be named according to `[a-z0-9_]+`.

 Some registers are pre-filled before the script is run.
 These special registers are described in the following table.
-A few of these special registers do not make senes in certain proof types, for example `username_service` does not make sense in DNS proofs.
+A few of these special registers do not make sense in certain proof types, for example `username_service` does not make sense in DNS proofs.
 Such registers are banned in those situations and cannot be read or set.

 When register values are substituted into regexes they are regex-escaped by the client.
 The proof sig is opened in order to derive the shorter sig IDs.